Difference-in-Differences with Sample Selection: Extension to Repeated Cross-section

 \subsection{Bounds for $\tau_{OO}$}

 To bound the ATT for OO, we start by showing that a hypothetical DiD estimand for the OO group would correctly recover $\tau_{OO}$. { } In order to bound $\tau_{OO}$ we can partially identify each of the four expectations in the second and third lines of the display above.
-First, consider the group of individuals observed to be treated in the post-treatment period. where $q_{OO11} = \frac{\pi_{OO11}}{\pi_{OO11}+\pi_{NO11}}$.
-Second, consider the group that is observed to be untreated in the post-treatment period. where $q_{OO01} = \frac{\pi_{OO01}}{\pi_{OO01}+\pi_{ON01}}$.
-While the two groups above do not point identify $\mathbbm{E}[Y^\ast_1(1)|D=1, T=1, OO]$ and $\mathbbm{E}[Y^\ast_1(0)|D=0, T=1, OO]$, they provide the opportunity to partially identify these quantities using the trimming procedure of \cite{lee2009}, as it will be shown below.
+First, consider the group of individuals observed to be treated in the post-treatment period.